apa64/bismarck/README.md

 ## Design

-The Bismarck is being shelled by the Royal Navy destroyers.
-Bismarck shoots back.
+The player defends the Bismarck by firing at the Royal Navy destroyers.
+The destroyers shoot at the Bismarck.
+The game is over when the death toll of the battle has been reached.

-TODO: add some documentation

 <img src="https://user-images.githubusercontent.com/2697454/94450715-44825580-01b6-11eb-9001-7726f1e127dc.jpg" width="256" alt="IMG_20200925_202947"/>